 The provisions relating to neurosurgery are in section 43 of the Mental Health Act 2009 (SA).
 Neurosurgery for mental illness means leucotomy, amygdaloidotomy, hypothalamotomy, temporal lobectomy, cingulectomy, electrode implantation in the brain or any brain surgery for the relief of mental illness by elimination or stimulation of apparently normal brain tissues.

 This surgery needs to be authorised by two psychiatrists (at least one being a senior psychiatrist), each of whom has separately examined the patient, in addition to the agreement of the person who is to carry out the surgery.
 The patient must be 16 years or over.
-This surgery requires the written consent of the patient or the consent of the Guardianship Board if the patient cannot give consent.
+This surgery requires the written consent of the patient or the consent of SACAT if the patient cannot give consent.

 ECT (Electroconvulsive Therapy)

 The provisions relating to ECT are contained in section 42 of the Mental Health Act 2009 (SA).

 ECT can only be administered to a patient who has a mental illness if it has been authorised, or is part of a course of treatment that has been authorised, by a psychiatrist who has personally examined the patient.
 If the patient is capable of giving effective consent, the consent to the treatment must be in writing.
 A written consent covers a maximum period of 3 months or for a maximum of 12 treatments.